-Employees come and go, but sometimes spikes or trends in employee departures can indicate larger issues at your organization.
-Using tools like employee surveys, interviews, and focus groups can help your HR team identify and understand what factors are pushing employees to leave, and how your business can resolve them.
+While it’s normal for employees to come and go, sometimes spikes or trends in employee departures can indicate larger issues within your organization.
+To identify and understand what factors are motivating employees to leave, you’ll need ways to collect, consolidate, and act on employee feedback.
 That way, you can keep your staff happy — and ensure that they’ll stay with your company for many years to come.

-To help you retain your best employees, we’ve put together a comprehensive guide with everything you need to know about employee retention: why talent retention matters, the top reasons employees leave jobs, and how you can create your own highly effective employee retention strategy.
-Read on to learn how to invest in employee retention and keep your organization a competitive employer — now, and in the future.
+To help you keep your employees happy, we’ve put together a comprehensive guide with everything you need to know about employee retention: why talent retention matters, the top reasons employees leave jobs, and how you can create your own highly effective employee retention strategy.
+Read on to learn how to invest in employee retention and ensure that your organization remains a competitive employer — through good times and bad.

 What Is Employee Retention?

 Employee retention is the practice of investing in the employee experience at your organization with the intention of keeping talent happy and engaged while reducing turnover.
 And yet, talent retention is more challenging than it sounds.
 Your business must proactively learn what aspects of the employee experience are prompting individuals to leave, and resolve these issues in a timely manner to maintain a positive working environment.

 In order to proactively reduce turnover, many businesses create employee retention strategies.
 While every company’s strategy will be customized to their unique organizational needs, at their core, every strategy must allow HR teams to collect, analyze, and take action on employee feedback; this will enable your business to incrementally improve its employee experience and prevent workers from leaving.

 Why Is Employee Retention Important?